Chamber Music Charleston presents

 An Evening with Midori

 Existing ticket holders will be able to maintain their current seats.
-Any additional available seats will be on sale starting June 1, 2020.
+Any additional available seats will be on sale within the months prior to the performance.

 Midori’s appearance is made possible in part by the non-profit organization Partners in Performance.
 Founded by Midori, Partners in Performance aims to keep chamber music alive and accessible throughout the US.
 More information is available at pipmusic.org.